STAMP-project/dspot/README.md

   * maven.home: path to the executable maven.
 If no value is specified, it will try some defaults values (for instance: `/usr/share/maven/`, `usr/local/Cellar/maven/3.3.9/libexec/` ...).
 * optional properties:
-  * filter: string to filter on package or classes.
+  * filter: filter on the package name containing tests to be executed (eg "example.*") passed to Pitest.
+Default is "*" (all test classes).
+If "*", ensures that the newly killed mutants are not killed by any other tests.
   * maven.localRepository: path to the local repository of Maven (.m2), if you need specific settings.
   * excludedClasses: DSpot will not amplify the excluded test classes.
   * additionalClasspathElements: add elements to the classpath. (e.g. a jar file)